stnolting/neoTRNG/README.md

 * A = 2: cycles required by the de-biasing logic to output one raw random bit
 * B = 64: number of raw random bits required by the sampling unit to generate one random byte

-Hence, the neoTRNG requires at least `A * B = 2 * 64 = 128` clock cycles to emit one random byte.
+Hence, the neoTRNG requires _at least_ `A * B = 2 * 64 = 128` clock cycles to emit one random byte.
-FPGA evaluation has shown that the actual sampling time is around 280 clock cycles.
-Thus, an implementation running at 100 MHz can generate approximately ~350kB of random data per second.
+FPGA evaluation has shown that the actual sampling time is around 300 clock cycles.
+Thus, an implementation running at 100 MHz can generate approximately 330kB of random data per second.
 Higher generation rates can be achieved by running several neoTRNG instances in parallel.